Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 He was in a press conference.

-He said, well, you know, everyone is allowed to have their sexual proclivities.
+he said, well, you know, everyone is allowed to have their sexual proclivity.

 But I ain't spending a lot of time on it.

-Oh, Matt, your third great impression of the episode.
+Oh, man, your third great impression of the episode, that's great.

 You've got to see it because the gear change is so sudden.